dashbird/site/content/blog/4-tools-build-serverless-architectures.md

 ## Conlusion
-Working with serverless systems is great when you find the right tools that work for you.
+Working with <a href="https://dashbird.io/knowledge-base/basic-concepts/what-is-serverless/">serverless systems</a> is great when you find the right tools that work for you.
 With these tools, you can fix errors faster and be more connected to your serverless applications.